thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Entity from dashboard state

+{% if docsPrefix == null %}
 This alias allows choosing one or more entities from the dashboard state.
+The entities can be a device, asset, entity view, tenant, customer, user, dashboard, edge, current customer, current tenant, current user, or current user owner.
+{% endif %}
+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
+This alias allows choosing one or more entities from the dashboard state.
 The entities can be a device, asset, entity view, tenant, customer, dashboard, user, data converter, integration, scheduler event, blob entity, role, edge, current customer, current tenant, current user, or current user owner.
+{% endif %}

 For example, if Entities table widget is created on a [root dashboard state](/docs/{{docsPrefix}}user-guide/dashboards/#states) with several entities displayed on it, and you'd like to create a dashboard state which will display a widget with the entity you clicked on, you need to use this alias.